 “Mary has chosen the better part” Luke 10:42

-As we read the few verses that describe the visit of Jesus to the house of Martha and Mary, what is there that we might learn?
+As one read the few verses that describe the visit of Jesus to the house of Martha and Mary, what is there that be learned?

-What do we make of Martha?
-Perhaps we know people like her, people who dominate their families, or perhaps we have had to be like Martha ourselves, take charge of things, even if we didn’t wish to do so.
+What can be made of Martha?
+Perhaps everyone knows people like her, people who dominate their families, or perhaps some have had to be like Martha themselves, take charge of things, even if there was no wish to do so.

-If we had to choose to be Martha or to be Mary, which of them would we choose?
+If there had to be the choice to be Martha or to be Mary, which of them would be chosen?

 Jesus seems familiar with the tensions in the household, perhaps this is not the first time he has encountered a disagreement between the sisters.
 Perhaps Mary does tend to be a daydreamer and perhaps Jesus feels sympathy for Martha, who has had always had to be the practical person.
 Jesus speaks gently to Martha in Verse 41, “Martha, Martha, you are worried and distracted by many things.”
 Jesus does not say that these things don’t matter, only that they should not be a worry and a distraction.

-How good are we at avoiding worries and distractions?
-Those who would teach us about time management would say there is a need to distinguish between those things that are urgent and important and those things that are urgent, but unimportant; sometimes because something is urgent, demands our attention, we assume that it must be a priority when it might be something entirely trivial.
-We can find that we spend our time giving immediate attention to things that ask for responses straightaway and that we neglect the important things we should be doing.
+How good are people at avoiding worries and distractions?
+Those who would teach about time management would say there is a need to distinguish between those things that are urgent and important and those things that are urgent, but unimportant; sometimes because something is urgent, demands attention, it is assumed that it must be a priority when it might be something entirely trivial.
+One can find that one spends time giving immediate attention to things that ask responses straightaway and then neglects the important things that should be done.

 Jesus tells Martha that what Mary has chosen “will not be taken away from her.”
 The words Mary has heard, the teaching she has learned, the memories she will recall from that moment will live for her for the rest of her life.
 It is like being taught to read and write or being taught how to do sums, the teaching of Jesus brings something that cannot be taken away.

-How much value do we place upon these things?
-Are we people of the here and now, people always busy with the business of everyday life, people who set store on the material things of this life, or are we people who have accepted words of Jesus that cannot be taken from us?
+How much value is placed upon these things?
+Are most people living in the here and now, always busy with the business of everyday life, people who set store on the material things of this life?
+Are there some who have accepted words of Jesus that cannot be taken from them?

-We need to be both Mary and Martha: to bring together in our lives both a desire to get on and do things and the desire to stop and to look for God and to listen to what he says.
-We need the story of Mary and Martha to help us keep life in balance.
-When we get so caught up with material things, we need the reminder that Jesus gives us, that Mary has chosen the better part.
+People need to be both Mary and Martha: to bring together in their lives both a desire to get on and do things and the desire to stop and to look for God and to listen to what he says.
+The story of Mary and Martha is needed to help keep life in balance.
+When being so caught up with material things, there is a need of the reminder that Jesus gives, that Mary has chosen the better part.